ucsb-cs48/w20/_lab/lab02.md

 # Checking over your deliverables for [lab01]({{'/lab/lab01/' | relative_url }})

 The following deliverables are due for [lab01]({{'/lab/lab01/' | relative_url }}) .
-Check over them and make sure these are complete.
+Check over them and make sure these are complete by the end of Section today.
-Even if, technically, the deadline for those has passed, the mentors/TAs will not start the official grading of those until after this lab ({{page.num}}) is complete this evening.
+The mentors/TAs will start the official grading after this lab ({{page.num}}) is complete this evening.
 So this is your last opportunity.

 Also look at the green "Graded" boxes in the instructions for [lab01]({{'/lab/lab01/' | relative_url }})

-The following list is offered as additional clarificaiton of the graded items for [lab01]({{'/lab/lab01/' | relative_url }})
+The following list is offered as additional clarification of these graded items for [lab01]({{'/lab/lab01/' | relative_url }})

 * There should be a Kanban board (a Github Project associated with your repo) for your team
 * That Kanban board should have a complete set of user stories on it, that, when complete, results in a minium viable product for your app; one that clearly delivers value to the user.
 User stories should be plain old "cards" on the Kanban board.
-* There should be a complete set of issues for each of those user stories; a set of issue that are specific TODO's that a individual, pair, or sub-group of your project team can pick up and start coding from.
+* There should be a complete set of issues for each of those user stories; a set of issues that are specific TODO's that a individual, pair, or sub-group of your project team can pick up and start coding from.
 Each of those issues should have a clear set of criteria for what it means to be "done" with that issue.
 * In addition, there should be set of issues for creating "Hello World" apps;  There should be one per each team member or pair of team